The Woolman Semester School: Progressive, Experiential Education

 We recently won The Green Voice Bay Area Award (Acknowledging Youth & Organizations Leading the Way in Eco-Awareness, Social Justice, Sustainability, and Peace).

-The academic foundation of the semester school consists of three core academic classes: Peace Studies, Environmental Science, and Global Issues as well as two academic electives, math (Algebra II and Pre-Calculus) and Spanish II and III.
+The academic foundation of the semester school consists of three core academic classes: Peace Studies, Environmental Science, and Global Issues as well as two academic electives, math (Algebra II and Pre-Calculus) and Conversational Spanish.
 All students take Art, Nonviolent Communication and Farm to Table classes.
 In addition, students who do not need Math or Spanish may choose from non-acdemic electives which are offered each semester.
 In the past these courses have included Art as Activism, Wilderness Training, Permaculture, the History of American Music and others.

 Now Enrolling For Upcoming Semesters: